 The CECV collects and holds personal information, including health and other sensitive information, about:

 - Students, parents and/or guardians (parents) before, during and after the course of a student’s enrolment at the school

-The CECV will generally collect personal information held about an individual from forms filled out by the individual, face-to-face meetings and interviews, emails and telephone calls.
-On occasions, people other than the individual provide personal information.
+The CECV will generally collect personal information held about an individual from forms filled out by the individual, from face-to-face meetings and interviews, in emails and from telephone calls.
+On occasions, people other than the individual provide the CECV with personal information.

 Information collected by CECV’s website